nlepage/templural/README.md

 Not for the moment.

-templural is simple and dumb, and it will probably keep like this.
+templural is simple and dumb, and it will probably stay like this.

 ### What about negative or floating numbers?